aws-samples/aws-health-aware/README.md

 **If for some reason, you still have issues after updating, you can easily just delete the stack and redeploy.
 The infrastructure can be destroyed and rebuilt within minutes through Terraform.**

 # New Features
 We are happy to announce the launch of new enhancements to AHA.
-Please try them out and keep sendings us your feedback!
+Please try them out and keep sending us your feedback!
+1. A revised schema for AHA events sent to EventBridge which enables new filtering and routing options.
+See the [new AHA event schema readme](new_aha_event_schema.md) for more detail.
-1. Multi-region deployment option
+2. Multi-region deployment option
-2. Updated file names for improved clarity
+3. Updated file names for improved clarity
-3. Ability to filter accounts (Refer to AccountIDs CFN parameter for more info on how to exclude accounts from AHA notifications)
+4. Ability to filter accounts (Refer to AccountIDs CFN parameter for more info on how to exclude accounts from AHA notifications)
 4. Ability to view Account Names for a given Account ID in the PHD alerts
 5. If you are running AHA with the Non-Org mode, AHA will send the Account #' and resource(s) impacts if applicable for a given alert
 6. Ability to deploy AHA with the Org mode on a member account